 The practices are listed in descending order of impact in terms of number of people affected by the practice, length of sustained effort, or degree of collaboration (either interfaith or with secular institutions).

 The Greater Boston Interfaith Organization tops the list of civic-religious practices for its ability to lobby local government and private businesses on a variety of issues—from better loan rates, to textbook funding, to better care for Haitian health care workers.
 It is well-supported by a broad coalition of different ethnicities and faith traditions (although mainly Christian) along a spectrum of political views.

 GBIO organizers identify keys to success in their one-on-one meetings with individual members of religious communities about their concerns and values, as well as their ability to teach other members how to organize.
-(2) Currently there are 65 member institutions constituting 50,000 members and eight paid coordinators.
+(2) As of 2006, there were 65 member institutions constituting 50,000 members and eight paid coordinators.
 (3)

 It has aptly used its ability to be in touch with the needs of citizens in order to successfully pass initiatives and legislation that improve members’ lives.
 Its broad-based support across ethnic lines ensures its future success.

 The Islamic Society of Boston participates in city-wide dialogue structures such as the Boston Dialogues, long-term interreligious dialogue partnerships with local congregations, and other dialogue workshops, making it a model example of how to build cultural understanding.
 The Society also conducts mosque dialogues and workshops on Islamic understandings of political participation in American civic life.
 It is aided in its workshop efforts by grant money from the National Conference for Community and Justice.